-For each festival, $1 per ticket transaction and all guest list attendee donations are allocated for worthwhile nonprofits focusing on:
+For each festival, $1 per ticket transaction and all guest list attendee donations are allocated for worthwhile organizations focusing on:

 - Well Being